saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 - The company and data are fictional but structured to reflect real-world SaaS behavior.

 These limitations are acknowledged and do not invalidate the directional insights.

 ---

+## 📂 Repository Structure

+The repository is organized to reflect a real-world analytics workflow, separating raw data, transformation logic, and business outputs.

+├── data/            # Raw, cleaned, and feature-engineered datasets (CSV) │   ├── raw/         # Original and intentionally messy source data │   ├── etl1/        # Cleaning, validation, and data quality outputs
+│   └── etl2/        # Feature engineering and analysis-ready datasets
+├── src/             # Python scripts for ETL and EDA ├── dashboards/      # Final dashboard images (Excel + Tableau) └── README.md        # Project documentation and narrative

+This structure ensures transparency, reproducibility, and easy navigation for both technical and non-technical reviewers.

+---